The Ultimate Guide to #VFV2: What's New With Voiceflow?

 Privacy: Our team takes privacy very seriously.
 We do not store any user sessions in our hosted dialog engine.
 Users can always go check the open-source project, too.

-For developers wanting to stay in the loop on all things SDK, sign-up for our newsletter.
+For developers wanting to request access to the SDK beta, sign-up here.
 The developer SDK starter pack will have demos, documentation, and all the details you need to get started running Voiceflow on any interface.

 Voiceflow desktop app

 Phew.
 That's a long list of features.
 In short, Voiceflow V2 is the powerful, new way to design, prototype, and launch conversation experiences.